RosterElf Logo

 Resolve or proceed to hearing

-Either reach a settlement at conciliation or prepare to defend the claim at a formal hearing.
+Either reach a settlement at conciliation or prepare to defend the claim at a formal hearing before a commissioner.

 Tips:

-• If settled, ensure the agreement is documented properly
+• If settled, ensure the agreement is documented and signed by all parties

-• If proceeding, prepare witness statements and evidence
+• If proceeding to a hearing, prepare witness statements and evidence

-• Consider the costs, time, and stress of a hearing
+• Consider the costs, time, and uncertainty of a formal hearing

 Maintain compliant records